wp-plugins/hype/readme.txt

 Author URI: http://blog.splash.de/
 Plugin URI: http://blog.splash.de/plugins/hype_it/
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=C2RBCTVPU9QKJ&lc=DE&item_name=splash%2ede&item_number=WordPress%20Plugin%3a%20hype%20it%21&cn=Mitteilung%20an%20den%20Entwickler&no_shipping=1&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: social bookmark, hype, yeebase, button
+Tags: social bookmark, hype, yeebase, button, t3n, social, news, bookmark
 License: GPL v3, see LICENSE
 Requires at least: 2.5
 Tested up to: 2.8.4
-Stable tag: 0.2.2
+Stable tag: 0.2.3

 This Plugin adds the hype!-Button to posts, which uses defined tags, on your Site.
 Just add the following to your theme/templates: `<?php echo hype_it(get_permalink(),get_the_tags()); ?>`.

 == Description ==

-Simple Plugin to include the hype!-Button on posts, which use a defined tag.
+Simple Plugin to include the "t3n Social News"-Button (hype!-Button) on posts, which use a defined tag.

 For more information on how to use this plugin see [splash ;)](http://blog.splash.de/plugins/).